-Step 4 When you have finished changing settings on the Edit Call Handler page, select Save.

-- Step 5 You may also want to change settings on any (or all) of the following related pages, as applicable: - Transfer Rules (see the "Transferring Calls in Cisco Unity Connection 10.x" section on page 6-13 for details) - Caller Input (see the "Managing Caller Input During Greetings in Cisco Unity Connection 10.x" section on page 6-9 for details) - Greetings (see the "Overview of Call Handler Greetings in Cisco Unity Connection 10.x" section on page 6-6 for details) - Message Settings (see the "Taking Messages in Cisco Unity Connection 10.x" section on page 6-12 for details) - Call Handler Owners

-Step 6 If you change any of the settings on a page listed in Step 5, select Save before leaving the page.
+- Step 3 On the Edit Call Handler page, change settings as applicable.
+(For field information, on the Help menu, click This Page.) - Step 4 When you have finished changing settings on the Edit Call Handler page, click Save. - Step 5 You may also want to change settings on any (or all) of the following related pages, as applicable: - Transfer Rules (see the "Transferring Calls" section on page 6-12 for details) - Caller Input (see the "Managing Caller Input During Greetings" section on page 6-8 for details) - Greetings (see the "Overview of Call Handler Greetings" section on page 6-6 for details) - Message Settings (see the "Taking Messages" section on page 6-11 for details) - Call Handler Owners - Step 6 If you change any of the settings on a page listed in Step 5, click Save before leaving the page.